fpigeon/gatsby-blog/pages/articles/2017-03-12-vuejs/index.md

 ## Learning Javascript in 2017

-Continuing on my goal to learn more Javascript in 2017, I decided to start my adventure with React.
+Getting started on my goal to learn more Javascript in 2017, I decided to start my adventure with React.

-Having completed a couple tutorials and was feeling pretty excited about about it, its ecosystem, and its popularity in the Javascript world.
+Having completed a couple tutorials, I was feeling pretty excited about React, its ecosystem, and its popularity in the Javascript world.

-One of my concerns is am I investing in the right Javascript framework?Mentors will tell you that you just need to pick one and go with it.
+One of my concerns was am I investing in the right Javascript framework?
+How do you know you are picking the right one when you haven't experienced them all.

+<blockquote> My mentors told me that you just need to pick one and go with it.</blockquote>

 I was feeling a little fuzzy on my React training so launching this blog using React help solidy some of that knowledge.

 ## And then there was Vue

 Jeffrey Way had released a free series on [Vue.js][vue] that had perked my interest.
-I feel that he is a great teacher and have been a subscriber to [Laracasts][laracasts] for a long time.
+I feel that he is a great teacher and I have been a subscriber to [Laracasts][laracasts] for a long time.

-I was wanting a break from React and wanted to get a taste for how it would be to work with Vue so I gave it a go.
+I wanted a break from React and was curious on how it would be to build something using Vue.

 Right away I fell in love.

-There is no complicated setup all you do is drop in one javascript tag and you are ready to go.
+There is no complicated setup.
+All you do is drop in one javascript tag and you are ready to go.
 No fancy setup required.

 ```js
 <script src="https://unpkg.com/vue"></script>